 Immunization records (such as a WHO card or doctor’s letter) are only required for travelers who have passports stamps indicating that they have recently traveled to an area where yellow fever is present.
 If you’ve been to Asia, Africa or South America you may need evidence of a yellow fever immunization.

 If your driver’s license expires during your travels there is no grace period.
 Renew it at least one month in advance of your travel or you may end up like I recently did with crossed fingers and a temporary license that probably wasn’t worth the paper it was printed on.

 Make a Xerox Copy of Your Passport

 We often rent a car and the agency always makes a copy for their records so we just ask for an extra.
-If you’re not getting a car ask at your hotel.
+If you’re not getting a car ask at your hotel or lodge.